By Paul F. Murray, Wealthy Affiliate member, online business establishing platform

 As for that $2,000-$10,000 in cash that you’re going to make in your first week of writing?
 As they say in New York, fuhgetaboutit.
 I welcome comments or questions below.
 Have you tried to write articles and been successful?
 Unsuccessful?
 Still waiting?
 I would love to hear.
 Alternatively, take action to genuinely earn extra money:

-Paul F. Murray is a member of Wealthy Affiliate, a premier online marketing niche platform.
-He is the author of four novels, all available on Amazon.com, and he is a book reviewer for an online review service.
+Paul F. Murray is a member of Wealthy Affiliate, a premier online affiliate marketing niche platform.
+He is the author of four novels, all available on Amazon.com, with another novel coming soon, and he is a book reviewer for an online review service.
+Think long and hard about the comparison below, then simply click on the green button beneath the comparison to be directed to the Wealthy Affiliate website.
+Start making money!